stepheniewong001/OSINT/Digital Footprint Analysis/README.md

-# OSINT Exercise: Reconstructing a Deleted Digital Footprint
+# Reconstructing a Deleted Digital Footprint

 ## Objective
 This project aimed to examine how data persists across web systems after deletion from a primary source.
 The investigation involved testing multiple layers, including search engine indexing, web archives, cache, and frontend/API inspection, to assess whether removed content could still be recovered.
 This hands-on exercise was designed to build a deeper understanding of data lifecycle, limitations of OSINT tools, and how modern web systems store and deliver information.